Windows 2000 Stop Messages

 Resolving the Problem

-This error can also be a result of hard disk corruption.
-Run Chkdsk /f /r on the system partition.
-You must restart the system before the disk scan begins.
+Check Event Viewer for error messages from SCSI and FASTFAT (System Log) or Autochk (Application Log) that might help pinpoint the device or driver that is causing the error.
+Try disabling any virus scanners, backup programs, or disk defragmenter tools that continually monitor the system.
+You also need to run hardware diagnostics supplied by the system manufacturer.
+For details on these procedures, see the owners manual for your computer.
+Run Chkdsk /f /r to detect and resolve any file system structural corruption.
+You must restart the system before the disk scan begins on a system partition.
 If you cannot start the system due to the error, use the Recovery Console and run Chkdsk /r .
 For more information about the Recovery Console, see Troubleshooting Tools and Strategies in this book.

-If your system partition is formatted with the FAT16 file system, the long file names used by Windows 2000 can be damaged if Scandisk or another MS-DOS-based hard disk tool is used to verify the integrity of your hard disk from an MS-DOS prompt.
+If your system partition is formatted with the file allocation table (FAT16) file system, the long file names used by Windows 2000 can be damaged if Scandisk or another MS-DOS-based hard disk tool is used to verify the integrity of your hard disk from an MS-DOS prompt.
 (An MS-DOS prompt is typically derived from an MS-DOS startup disk or from starting MS-DOS on a multiboot system.)
 Always use the Windows 2000 version of Chkdsk on Windows 2000 disks.

-For more troubleshooting information about the 0x7B Stop message, refer to the Microsoft Knowledge Base link, using the keywords winnt and 0x0000007B .
+For more troubleshooting information about the 0x24 Stop message, refer to the Microsoft Knowledge Base link, using the keywords winnt and 0x00000024 .
 For information about this resource, see Additional Resources at the end of this chapter.